The selection committee

 Art historian and collector

-An art historian and ESSEC graduate, Catherine Hellier du Verneuil worked for several European museums (Rijksmuseum, British Museum, Victoria and Albert) before entering publishing with the Flammarion group.
-In 1995, she and her partner created Editions Quatre Rivières, a house specializing in the design and publishing of books-objects and animated books for Youth and Art.
-In 2002 she created the Amarante Society to carry out consulting assignments, including editorial and artistic work.
-A collector by passion and family tradition, she invested in classical art (engravings, gouaches, Flemish paintings16thand17thcenturies) before starting a collection of contemporary art at the turn of the millennium.
-In 2009 she joined the association of Friends of Fine Arts of Paris, chaired by Agnès b, to help the young artists of the School in their professional career.
-She still has a role in young artists and her profession as a publisher.
+Art historian and ESSEC graduate, Catherine Hellier du Verneuil worked for several European museums (Rijksmuseum, British Museum, Victoria & Albert) before embarking on publishing within the Flammarion group.
+In 1995, she created with her partner Editions Quatre Fleuves, a house specializing in the design and publishing of object books and animated books for Youth and Art.
+In 2002 she created the Amarante company to carry out consulting missions, including editorial and artistic.
+Collector by passion and family tradition, she invested young in classical art (engravings, gouaches, Flemish paintings sixteenth and seventeenth centuries) before starting a collection of contemporary art at the turn of the millennium.
+In 2009 she joined the association of Friends of Beaux-Arts de Paris, chaired by Agnès b., to help the young artists of the School in their professional career.
+Today, she still works with young artists and her profession as a publisher.